bloominstituteoftechnology/Code-Review-Checklist/README.md

                               ^^^^^^^^^^
 ```

-5. Push the project to the new repository.
+5. Push your local project to the new GitHub repository.

 ```console
 $  git push origin master